 If you are unsuccessful in your job application, we may hold your personal information after we’ve finished recruiting for the post you applied for, for up to 12 months to deal with any follow up queries or issues.

 We keep statistical information about all applicants to develop our recruitment processes however no individual applicant would be identifiable from this information.

 If you commence employment with the BHF, your personal information will be processed in accordance with your employment contract and other applicable human resources policies we have from time to time.

 We use your personal information for a number of purposes including the following:

 - To provide you with the services, products or information you have requested;

-- To provide information about our work, activities, volunteering or events although this will only be where you have consented to being contacted for those purposes unless the BHF is in a position to rely on the Legitimate Interest basis for contacting you via postal communication only (see further information below under Legal Basis for Processing)
+- To provide information about our work, activities, volunteering or events although this will only be where you have consented to being contacted for those purposes unless the BHF is in a position to rely on the Legitimate Interest basis for contacting you (see further information below under Legal Basis for Processing)

 - To process donations we may receive from you;

 - To fundraise in a manner referred to in this Policy or that you would reasonably expect;

 - To create an account for you if you register with us;